StevenWingett/FastQ-Screen/fastq_screen_documentation.md

 **force :**  Do not terminate if output files already exist, instead overwrite the files.

+**get_genomes :**  Download pre-indexed Bowtie2 genomes for a range of commonly studied species and sequences.

 **help :**  Print program help and exit.

 **illumina1_3 :** Assume that the quality values are in encoded in Illumina v1.3 format.
 Defaults to Sanger format if this flag is not specified.